seemecnc/slicing-profiles/SE300/Cura/README.txt

-Cura 4.1
 SeeMeCNC generated slicing profiles

-(Cura 3.4.1 preferred until July 2019)
+Profile for Cura slicing software

+Cura 3.4.1 preferred November 2017 through August 2019
+Cura version between 3.4.1 and 4.2.1 are not recommended.
+Cura 4.2.1 preferred starting August 2019 through ????

-The curaproject will:
+Opening a curaproject will:
-1. make new machine (printer
+1. make new machine
-2. put two parts on the build plate
+2. open new parts in Cura
 3. make a new slicing profile

-These profiles are made for Cura 3.4.1 and have been optimized using Atomic Filament and SeeMeCNC brand filaments.
+These profiles have been optimized using Atomic Filament and SeeMeCNC brand filaments.
 TPU profiles have been tuned using SainSmart brand color black.